ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial

-In this work, we focus on the question-answering (QA) scenario where an LLM agent is designed to answer users' information-seeking questions regarding a given document.
-We propose a framework, \ourmodel, including two ways of synthesizing evaluation datasets, both aiming at editing the grounding evidence (\autoref{fig:intro_example}): 1) \textit{answer swapping}, where the original answer is replaced with another valid answer while the remaining context is intact; 2) \textit{context enriching}, where more relevant information is added to the provided document while the original supportive information is kept.
-The former simulates the scenario where only the answer-relevant part of the document is corrected while the latter represents the evolving document where more relevant information is added leading to more complex documentation of specific topics.
-We then implement \ourmodel by designing \textit{prompting chaining} with LLMs, \ie using LLMs to generate new test cases that are more likely to trigger hallucinations in LLMs.
+In this work, we propose a new evaluation framework \ourmodel, which dynamically generate new data to evaluate LLMs.
+Motivated by using adversarial attacks to trigger undesirable behaviors in machine learning models \citep{madry2017pgd,goodfellow2014explaining}, we focus on perturbing evidence in the prompts to measure the reliability of LLMs' capability of deriving proper responses based on the provided context.
+Through the perturbation of either the answer span or the rest context in the given evidence, \ourmodel accordingly provides two ways of synthesizing evaluation datasets (see examples in \autoref{fig:intro_example}): 1) \textit{answer swapping} (Category 1), where the original answer is replaced with another valid answer while the remaining context is intact; 2) \textit{context enriching} (Category 2), where more relevant information is added to the provided document while the original supportive information is kept.
+The former simulates the scenario where only the answer-relevant part of the document is updated while the latter represents the evolving document where more related information is added leading to more complex documentation of specific topics.
+We then implement \ourmodel by \textit{prompt chaining} with LLMs, \ie using LLMs to generate new test cases that are more likely to trigger hallucinations in LLMs.